Home

 The only thing that’s really worth showing off is the head and horns of a bull anyway.
 A camera will preserve the whole image just fine.
 After you’ve taken several years worth of pictures of elk, the memories focus on the hunt and the whole process, rather than the shape and size of the animal.

-Click here for our discussion about taking hunting pictures.
+Click here for our discussion about taking pictures of game.

 Practical Tips for Moving Big Game